-Note: An individual who meets the above requirements but is also a "trainee" as defined below, is considered an "independent researcher" by MMSF provided that:
+Note: An individual who meets the above requirements but is also a "Resident/Clinical Fellow 5" as defined below, is considered an "Independent Researcher 4" by MMSF provided that:

-- the research proposal covers only areas of investigation for which they are deemed an independent researcher; and
+- the research proposal covers only areas of investigation for which he/she is deemed to be an Independent Researcher; and

-- they can demonstrate in their application to MMSF that they will have sufficient time to devote to the proposed research.
+- he/she can demonstrate in the application to MMSF that he/she will have sufficient time to devote to the proposed research.

-In these cases, the individual must attach a description of their area of study to their application.
+In these cases, the individual must attach a description of his/her area of study to their application.

-- a postgraduate-health professional degree fellow (e.g. nursing, physiotherapy, medicine, dentistry) at an academic or research institution.
+- a postgraduate-health professional degree fellow (e.g. nursing, physiotherapy, medicine, dentistry) at an Academic Institution 6 or Research Institution 7.